graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

 layout: page
 path: /postgraphile/usage-library/
 title: PostGraphile as a Library
+fullTitle: Using PostGraphile as a Library
 ---

-## Using PostGraphile as a Library

 Some people may want to use PostGraphile as a dependency of their current Node.js projects instead of as a CLI tool.
 If this is the approach you want to